 Productivity apps typically also make a great target for sharing content from other apps because content creation often starts from content consumption.
 If your app is a share target, your users can import content into your app seamlessly without having to switch context from the activity that they are engaged in.
 There are many compelling scenarios for using productivity apps as a share target.
 For example, sharing URLs, text snippets, photos from the browser, and content from a book could target a document-creation app as reference sources for homework.
 As another example, users may share coupons from a coupon app to the grocery list in your to-do app.
 These screen shots show examples of an app as a share target.
 You can also imagine greater interoperability between a suite of productivity applications that rely on sharing data with each other using the Share contract.

 Search is an important scenario for productivity apps, and your app may need to display a lot of data as search results.
-You can use the Windows 8 Search charm to provide a centralized experience for all the user’s search needs and helps users parse different types of results.
+You can use the Windows 8.1 search-box control to provide the search UI on the canvas.
+The search box integrates with the Search contract to power the experience and enable deep customization, so your app offers experiences that are crafted to user needs.

 When you design your app’s search experience, keep the following in mind: